tsender/AutomaticSceneGeneration/Documentation/actors.md

 ### ROS Objects

 Lists any publishers, subscribers, clients, and/or services monitored by this actor.
-All instances of "asg_client" in the below topic names get replaced with the actual name of the AutoSceneGenClient node
+All instances of "asg_client" in the below topic names get replaced with the actual name of the AutoSceneGenClient node.

 **Publishers:**
 - Worker Status Pub: